Azores Remote Stay

 Where to Soak in Furnas

-Three geothermal experiences — from public pools to historic gardens to raw volcanic fumaroles.
+Three geothermal experiences — from public pools to a historic botanical garden to raw volcanic fumaroles.

 Public thermal pool complex

 The most popular thermal pool complex in Furnas — multiple pools at different temperatures, surrounded by lush vegetation.
-Romantic at night with lighting.
+Best visited in the evening when the air is cool and the lighting is magical.

 Temperature39°C